 Applications that run on Compute Engine instances

 If you run applications on your Compute Engine instances, application default credentials can obtain credentials through built-in service accounts.
-See Connecting to Other Google Cloud Platform Services to configure your instances with these built-in service accounts and run your application on a Compute Engine instance.
+Read Creating and Enabling Service Accounts for Instances to configure your instances with these built-in service accounts and run your application on a Compute Engine instance.

 Applications that run outside of Google Cloud Platform